 One of my biggest revelations as a member of the Spybrary Facebook group was discovering the works of Ted Allbeury.
 Allbeury, a man who not only could claim to be a former intelligence agent but lived a colorful, was a bestseller in his day, spoken of in the same breath as Len Deighton or John le Carre.
 Following his 2005 passing, he has drifted into the background, though his works have begun … [Read more...] about The Kresal Dossier: The Lantern Network

 Matthew Kresal sends us in his Brush Pass Review of Parting Shot by James Kunetka.
-Brush Pass - a quick review from Spybrary listeners on the books they love (and hate!)
 More about Parting Shot by James Kunetka From Publishers Weekly The year is 1945 and a crumbling Third Reich leaves a legacy: nuclear bombs planted in the Allied capitals.
-Crude by contemporary … [Read more...] about Parting Shot by James Kunetka- Brush Pass Review (104)"
+Crude by contemporary standards, they are nevertheless capable of delivering a "parting shot" that could set the … [Read more...] about Parting Shot by James Kunetka- Brush Pass Review (104)"

 One of the joys of listening to and being involved with the community around the Spybrary podcast has been discovering books I might never have heard of otherwise.
 Clive Egleton's The Russian Enigma (aka Pandora's Box) is just such an example of that, having been posted about by C.G.
 Faulkner whom I had the pleasure of meeting (alongside other Spybrarians) at last spring's Spy-Con.
 Though it took … [Read more...] about The Kresal Dossier – The Russian Engima